 A Systems Approach

-The second day of the workshop will focus on how an organization can plan to prevent workplace violence, using Norman Keith’s nine stage plan as a framework.
+The second day of the workshop will focus on how an organisation can plan to prevent workplace violence, using Norman Keith’s nine stage plan as a framework.

 Developing a Policy and Program